An Evening with the Royal Ballet

-An Evening with the Royal Ballet is a 1963 British documentary film produced by the British Home Entertainment for the Royal Ballet company.
+An Evening with the Royal Ballet is a 1963 British documentary film produced by British Home Entertainment for the Royal Ballet company.

-The film contain some excerpts from various ballet composers as conducted and re-arranged by John Lanchbery.
+The film contains excerpts from various ballet composers as conducted and re-arranged by John Lanchbery.
 It was filmed at the Royal Opera House under the direction of Ninette de Valois.

 Synopsis

 The film's opening credits were accompanied by the excerpt from the final act of Swan Lake.
 The film included four parts, with an eight-minute encore of Le Corsaire.

 Les Syphides

 The first part of the short ballet piece called Les Sylphides by Frédéric Chopin, then re-orchestrated by Roy Douglas into canonical order: